davidalexisnyt/awsutil/README.md

 ## Prerequisites

 This tool automates calls to the AWS CLI, so please ensure that the AWS CLI and the SSM plugin are installed and available in your PATH.

+**New users**: You can use the `init` command to automatically set up AWS CLI, SSM plugin, and configure your first AWS SSO profile.
+See the [Initial Setup](#initial-setup) section below.

 ## Installation